Budget-proposal aggregation: Moving phantoms rules

 Freeman, Pennock, Peters and Vaughan suggest a class of rules called moving-phantoms rules, where there are n+1 phantoms that increase continuously until the outcome equals the total budget.
 They prove that all these rules are strategyproof.
 The proof proceeds in two steps.
 (1) If an agent changes his reported peak, but all the phantoms are fixed in place, then we have a median voting rule in each issue, so the outcome in each issue either stays the same or goes farther from the agent's real peak.
 (2) as the phantoms move, the outcome in some issues may move nearer to the agent's real peak, but the agent's gain from this is at most the agent's loss in step 1.

-Note that the proof of (2) crucially relies on the assumption of L1 utilities, and does not work with other distance metrics.
-For example, suppose there are 3 issues and two agents with peaks at (20,60,20) and (0,50,50).
-One moving-phantoms rule (the "independent markets" rule below) returns (20,50,30), so agent 1's L1 disutility is 10+10+0=20 and L2 disutility is sqrt(100+100+0)=sqrt(200).
-If agent 1 changes his peak to (30,50,20), then the rule returns (25,50,25).
-Agent 1's L1 disutility is 5+10+5=20 and L2 disutility is sqrt(25+100+25)=sqrt(150).
-Agent 1 does not gain in L1 disutility, but does gain in L2 disutility.
+Note that the proof of (2) crucially relies on the assumption of L1 utilities, and does not work with other distance metrics such as L2 metric.
+A demo of some particular moving-phantoms mechanisms is available online.

-Independent markets rule

-A particular moving-phantoms rule is the Independent Markets rule.
-In addition to strategyproofness, it satisfies a property that they call proportionality: if all agents are single-minded (each agent's ideal budget allocates 100% of the budget to a single issue), then the rule allocates the budget among the issues proportionally to the number of their supporters.
-However, this rule is not efficient (in fact, the only efficient moving-phantom rule is the utilitarian rule).
-A demo of the Independent Markets rule, and several other moving-phantoms rules, is available online.